EpicOweo/nFX/README.md

 ## Project is for some reason marked as a virus, due to this there's going to be a huge delay in when this finishes.

+## I guess for now I have to make everything more readable and 'minimized', so you can see everything this does in barely any time.

 # nFX
 **[Releases](https://github.com/NaomixNemo/nFX/releases)\
 [Questions](https://github.com/NaomixNemo/nFX/tree/alpha#questions)\